 By applying the formalism of quantum resource theories~\cite{chitambar2019quantum} to the above paradigm, many network-entanglement measures can be constructed.
-However, here we would like to identify quantifiers that are operationally meaningful to the network scenario.
+Particularly, quantifiers based on the trace distance and fidelity have been often used in entanglement theory~\cite{horodecki2009quantum} and elsewhere.
+Their mathematical structure makes their estimation feasible and, in turn, they can be used to bound other measures~\cite{sun2024bounding}.
+More details are provided in Appendix (App.)
+X. However, here we would like to focus on quantifiers that are operationally meaningful to the network scenario.
 Since classical communication is not free in this setting and it fuels any $G$ state to become $G$-entangled, a natural choice is to use the amount of this resource necessary to achieve this task through an LOCC protocol.
 Although the measures that we will construct turn out to be quite different, this approach has been similarly used to quantify quantum nonlocality~\cite{bacon2003bell}, where LOSR also gives rise to the free operations.